 It shows a domain authority of 14, which by any standard is a low authority website.
 Once a site reaches a DA of 30+ that's considered at least decent authority – so I really try to focus on sites in the low to mid 20's.

-Finding something is the teens that's getting a bunch of organic traffic is like hitting the jackpot.
+Finding something in the teens that's getting a bunch of organic traffic is like hitting the jackpot.

-All of this talk about authority simple means that as a newer site, I should be able to compete for many of the keywords they rank for without having to build tons of high authority backlinks.
+All of this talk about authority simply means that as a newer site, I should be able to compete for many of the target keywords they rank for without having to build tons of high-authority backlinks.

 This would give me confidence that I could start a new site to compete with them and expect to see traffic in a reasonable amount of time.

-Of all the features that SEMRush brings to the table, the one I've found most valuable is how easy it is to “steal” keywords from competing sites.
+Of all the features that SEMRush SEO tool brings to the table, the one I've found most valuable is how easy it is to “steal” keywords from competing sites.

 What does this mean exactly?

-Best of all, you can filter and sort to your heart's content – so you can really find some gold nuggets using this tool.
+Best of all, you can filter and sort to your heart's content – so you can really find some gold nuggets of keyword suggestions using this tool.